bg201803933-dev/Student-Stress-Prediction-System/README.md

 # Student-Stress-Prediction-System
-This project data set use for the MIT209 Data Analytics Subject
+A Django-based web application integrated with Machine Learning for predicting student stress levels based on lifestyle and academic factors.
+This project includes data preprocessing, feature engineering, experimentation with multiple machine learning algorithms, model evaluation, and deployment of the best-performing model using Django.